 Although the majority of commuting trips in the town are by private automobile, Dundalk is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Dundalk area by reducing both traffic and air pollution.

-The citizens of Dundalk are slightly less educated than the national average of 21.84% for the average city or town: 14.16% of adults in Dundalk have a bachelor's degree or advanced degree
+The percentage of adults in Dundalk with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.16% of adults in Dundalk have a bachelor's degree or advanced degree.

 Dundalk is an extremely ethnically-diverse town.
 The people who call Dundalk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dundalk residents report their race to be White, followed by Black or African-American.
 Dundalk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.85% of the town’s residents.
 Important ancestries of people in Dundalk include German, Irish, Italian, Polish, and English.